TOOTH DECAY AND CAVITIES: SYMPTOMS, CAUSES AND TREATMENT

 Signs and Symptoms of Tooth Decay and Cavities

-The use of products containing fluoride can help to prevent tooth decay and cavities.
+The use of products containing fluoride, such as fluoride toothpastes and an anticavity rinse, can help prevent tooth decay and cavities.
 Fluoride flows into weak spots to help rebuild these areas before they can become cavities.

 Cavity and Tooth Decay Treatment